Continuous wavelet analysis of matter clustering using the Gaussian-derived wavelet: Results

 \subsubsection{Space-scale decomposition of the density fields}

 As stated by equation~(\ref{eq:CWT}), the CWT is defined for the infinite input signal.
 Hence the finite signal must be padded with some values before the transform is performed.
 The usual padding schemes include zero padding, decay padding, periodic padding and symmetric padding \citep{Addison2017}.
 In the present work, the density contrasts are periodically padded with themselves since they satisfy the periodic boundary condition.
 Then by employing the CWT, different features are picked out by GDW at each scale while retaining positional information, as illustrated in Fig.~\ref{fig:cwt_zel}.
-From this figure, we can see that the wavelet coefficients $W_\delta(k, \eta)$ take values from negative (blue) to positive (red), reflecting that the density field is anti-correlated and correlated with GDW, respectively.
-The larger the absolute value of $W_\delta(k, \eta)$ (the darker the color), the stronger the (anti-)correlation.
+From this figure, we can see that the wavelet coefficients $W_\theta(k, \eta)$ take values from negative (blue) to positive (red), reflecting that the density field is anti-correlated and correlated with GDW, respectively.
+Positive wavelet coefficients correspond to the location of the density peaks, and those negative coefficients are distributed between the density peaks.
+This is due to the fact that the shape of the GDW matches well with the density peaks, which is more evident in Fig. \ref{fig:cwt_tng}.

-Let's focus on $|W_\delta(k, \eta)|$.
+Let's focus on $|W_\theta(k, \eta)|$.
 The characteristics of matter clustering will be seen qualitatively from the space-scale plane.
-From $\theta = 10$ to $20$, $|W_\delta(k, \eta)|$ evolves little with time and is dominated by large scale components with a relatively random spatial distribution.
+From $\theta = 10$ to $20$, $|W_\theta(k, \eta)|$ evolves little with time and is dominated by large scale components with a relatively random spatial distribution.
 This indicates that the density field is almost homogeneous.
 At $\theta=40$, the small-scale components start to become apparent owing to the gravitational interactions.
-Since then, $|W_\delta(k, \eta)|$ progressively increases with time.
+Since then, $|W_\theta(k, \eta)|$ progressively increases with time.
 As a consequence, strongly structured patterns are formed in the space-scale plane at $\theta = 100$, suggesting that the density field is highly nonhomogeneous at this time.
 It is noteworthy that all scale components grow very significantly in the region from $\eta\sim0.5$ to $\eta\sim0.8$.
 As a contrast, there is almost no small scale components generated between $\eta\sim 0.3$ to $\eta\sim 0.5$, while there is a moderate increase at small scales in other regions.
 Based on these simple analyses, we find that the CWT of density contrast reproduces its local evolutionary features very well.